 Supporting Manufactured Housing

 Boulder’s manufactured housing communities provide a lifestyle valued by their residents at a relatively affordable cost.
+Boulder is home to around 1,300 mobile (built prior to 1976) and manufactured homes (built in 1976 or later) located in five mobile home parks.
 The city has committed to preserving this housing option and has taken many supportive actions.
 Find manufactured home community resources on the city’s website.

 In 2017, the City of Boulder purchased the Ponderosa manufactured home community, located adjacent to West Fourmile Canyon Creek, with plans to minimize displacement, preserve long-term affordability, replace outdated infrastructure, reduce flood risk to the community and introduce new energy-efficient affordable housing options.
+The park was platted for medium density development in 2020, and outdated infrastructure was replaced including additional stormwater drainage to reduce flood risk to the community.
+The city has partnered with Flatirons Habitat for Humanity to build affordable fixed-foundation homes that are available to long-time park residents through both subsidized pricing and a low-interest mortgage program.
+Residents who do not desire a new home are able to continue to live in the mobile home park through the transition.
 Learn more about this project on the city’s website.

 Investing in Affordable Housing

 Each year, the city distributes funds to support affordable housing in Boulder, including local and federal funding for affordable housing and community development.
 The city directs this funding to a wide array of affordable housing activities, including new construction, acquisition, rehabilitation, preservation, land banking, permanently supportive housing vouchers, down payment/closing cost assistance and financial education programs.
-All funding is directed towards activities that benefit low- and moderate-income households in Boulder.
+All funding is directed towards activities that benefit low-, moderate- and middle-income households in Boulder.
 Learn more on the city’s website.

 Housing Equity Symposium